Jamesley55/Doffy/README.md

 7. In packages/server create a file called .env and add the following line inside:

-    BUCKET_NAME= your Amazone S3 bucket if you have  or else Read step #8
+    BUCKET_NAME= your Amazon S3 bucket if you have one or else Read step #8

-    IAM_USER_KEY= your amazone IAM KEY  if you have  or else Read step #8
+    IAM_USER_KEY= your Amazon IAM KEY  if you have one or else Read step #8

-    IAM_USER_SECRET= your Amazone User secret key if you have  or else Read step #8
+    IAM_USER_SECRET= your Amazon User secret key if you have one or else Read step #8

-    CLOUDFRONT_URL=d3bw9plfvszcnd.cloudfront.net if you have  or else Read step #8
+    CLOUDFRONT_URL= your Amazon CLOUDFRONT URL if you have one or else Read step #8

     Test_PORT=8000